ganchinyao/NUS-cheatsheet/ST2137 Computer Aided Data Analysis/README.md

 ### ST2137 Computer Aided Data Analysis
 Taken in Covid-Sem, where exam is fully online and open book.

 This cheatsheet allows one to find out quickly what is the corresponding code for doing something.
 For example, to find out the Python / R / SAS code for drawing Scatter Plot, simply search for `Scatter Plot`, and change the variables such as PathName and Labels.
+Good for quickly copy-paste the corresponding code for doing something, and only need to tweak the values.

 Since this Module was taught in R + Python + SAS, there are codes in all 3 languages to each headings.